 - Complete online GA (Graduate Assistantship) & GPSI (Graduate Program Service Internship) application form.

-Take a copy of your resume to GA office (PAC 518) or GPSI office (BRK 475).
+Take a copy of your resume to GA office or GPSI office.
 They share applications, so you need only go to one or the other – not both.
 Do not disturb others in offices near GA or GPSI.
 They are not in the GA/GPSI program and cannot help you.

 - Visit the Office of International Student Services website now, and often, for additional information.

 Soon after arriving on campus, you should open a banking account.
 There are many banks located in Springfield and you may choose whichever bank you prefer.
-Below is a link to a list of banks in Springfield.
-You can also view the Yellow Pages of the Phonebook for a more extensive list.
+Find out how you can bank with your i-card.